MITLibraries/guides/_sources/basics/github.md.txt

 In most (all) cases, pull requests should be reviewed by at least one other developer, even if it is just for syntax or raise general questions in the case of unfamiliarity with a particular language.

-When creating a new pull request, you need to pick what branch you're merging - usually your dev branch - and what you're aiming to merge into - usually master - and then create a logical title and add a description that includes:
+When creating a new pull request, you need to pick what branch you're merging - usually your dev branch - and what you're aiming to merge into - usually main - and then create a logical title and add a description that includes:
 * required: an explanation of what the reason/function of the code in the PR (the "why")
 * required: an explanation of what code changed in the PR (the "what")
 * optional: Link(s) to view changes, associated JIRA tickets, or other links that may be useful for understanding the changes in the PR.